telepresenceio/telepresence/docs/user-guide/features-and-functionality.md

           value: somewhere.someplace.cloud.example.com
 ```

-In order to run Telepresence you will need to do three things:
+To run Telepresence you will need to do three things:

 1. Replace your production `Deployment` with a custom `Deployment` that runs the Telepresence proxy.
 2. Run the Telepresence client locally.